 2014

-Across the Ages Commission, Rose Pasquarello Beauchamp, Boston, MA
+Across the Ages Commission, Rose Pasquarello Beauchamp, Boston

 2013

-Polishing Stone, Kelley Donovan, Boston Center for the Arts Residency, Boston, MA
+Polishing Stone, Kelley Donovan, Boston Center for the Arts Residency, Boston

 2011

-Duets, Caitlin Corbett, Boston Center for the Arts Residency, Boston, MA
+Duets, Caitlin Corbett, Boston Center for the Arts Residency, Boston

 Back to Top